Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Experiments

 \subsection{HSI Completion}

-The HSI\footnote{http://www.cs.columbia.edu/CAVE/databases/multispectral/} test data use in the experiment came from the open source CAVE data sets.
+The HSI\footnote{http://www.cs.columbia.edu/CAVE/databases/multispectral/} test data is used in the experiment came from the open source CAVE data sets (respectively named "chart\_and\_stuffed\_toy", "cloth", "feathers", "flowers", "beads", "oil\_painting").
 The size of HSI is $512 \times 512 \times 31$, indicating that the spatial resolution is $512 \times 512$ and the spectral resolution is 31, respectively.
-The main results at sampling rates of 5\%, 10\% and 20\% are shown and reported respectively in Figs. 1-3 and Tables I-II, from which it can be observed that our method can obtain better results under various SRs.

-In detail, as one can see from the visuals in Figs. 1-3, the results of TMac are extremely unpleasant for all SR cases.
-Although the MC-ALM, HALRTC and Trace/TV methods are better than TMac in terms of recovery effect, the image effect obtained is far worse than the other methods.
-In addition, t-SVD, MCPTC and ScadTC methods perform better when the sampling rate increases, but the corresponding images will produce artifacts when the sampling rate decreases.
-A similar situation also occurs in FTNN method, that is, the recovery result of FTNN at low sampling rate is also very unsatisfactory.
-In the meantime, the overall effect of FTNN is quite good with the increase of sampling rate, but there are still some unsatisfactory aspects in local detail information extraction.
-In contrast, our method can obtain fairly accurate results at 5\% sampling rates and more accurate results at 10\% and 20\% sampling rates.
+We show the visual effects of HSI recovery with sampling rates of 5\%, 10\% and 20\% respectively in Figs.\ref{HSITC5}-\ref{HSITC20}, in which the small figure is a local enlargement.
+It can be seen from the figure that the two proposed methods are superior to other methods, and TLNMTV method is more accurate on the details.
+Table \ref{THSI} lists the average quantitative numerical results of HSI at three sampling rates.
+It is not difficult to find that the proposed TLNM method is far superior to the classical HaLRTC method based on SNN and t-SVD method based on TNN.
+This shows that the proposed SNN method combined with QR decomposition and $L_{2,1}$ norm can improve the recovery effect.
+At 5\% sampling rate, the PSNR value of TLNMTV method is 3dB higher than that of suboptimal method.
+Even at 20\% sampling rate, the TLNMTV method is still 1dB higher than the suboptimal FTNN method.